gdtk-uq/gdtk/README.md

 Of course, this description is too superficial to actually expect that you will be able to run a simulation with no further instruction.
-If you are keen, it's now time to look at the Eilmer3 documents mentioned above and then look at specific examples provided in the `dgd/examples/eilmer/` directory.
+If you are keen, it's now time to look at the PDF documents mentioned above and then look at specific examples provided in the `dgd/examples/eilmer/` directory.